 Mergers are a mechanism used by businesses to restructure in order to compete and prosper.
 However, some mergers can have a negative effect on consumer welfare by, for example, leading to an increase in price or a reduction in output.
 That is, they substantially lessen competition and, as a result, consumers (including businesses) suffer.

-Mergers over a certain financial threshold must be notified to the Competition Authority for review.
-The Competition Authority aims at all times to make sure that mergers are reviewed in a timely manner so that good mergers are not held up.
-At the same time, the Competition Authority actively protects the interests of consumers and has the power to block mergers where it finds that it will lead to a “substantial lessening of competition”.
+Mergers over a certain financial threshold must be notified to the Competition and Consumer Protection Commission (“Commission”) for review as required by the Competition Act 2002, as amended (the “Competition Act”).
+It should be noted that the Competition and Consumer Protection Act 2014 (the “2014 Act”) made a number of important amendments to the merger review regime set out in the Competition Act.
+The Commission aims at all times to make sure that mergers are reviewed in a timely manner so that good mergers are not held up.
+At the same time, the Commission actively protects the interests of consumers and has the power to block mergers where it finds that the merger will lead to a “substantial lessening of competition”.

 Merger Review Process

 The merger review process of the Commission involves:

 (i) a review period (Phase 1), following which a determination must be made either to clear the merger or to proceed to a full investigation as described below.
 The Commission’s deadline to make a Phase 1 determination is 30 working days after the “appropriate date” (as defined in section 19(6) of the Competition Act, as amended by section 56(c) of the 2014 Act) or 45 working days after the “appropriate date” if any of the undertakings that made the notification submits proposals to the Commission.